YouNow/younow.github.io/policy/en/rules.md

 Please also be advised that in applicable situations, we reserve the right to report highly suspicious and/or criminal activity to your local authorities.

+Also, if you are a parent, read through our [Guide for Parents](/policy/en/parents) for other applicable information.

 ## No violence and/or self harm

 Safety is YouNow's top priority and we take threats of violence and self-harm very seriously.
 We may remove content that breaches these terms and may also report such content to law enforcement, if we perceive a genuine risk of physical harm or a direct threat to public safety.
 Similarly, we prohibit threats and any threat or attempt to threaten other persons may result in a permanent ban.